openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 All other types, including reference types, enumeration types, and type parameters have no default values.
-Variables of such types must be initialized explicitly with a value before the first use of a type.
+Variables of such types must be initialized explicitly with a value before a type is used for the first time.

 ..
 Default values of primitive types are as follows: